 The ROI of Mobile DevOps

-There are certain challenges associated with mobile DevOps and implementing it may cost you time and money, but the DevOps model benefits are manifold and so are the returns.
+There are certain mobile DevOps challenges and their implementation may cost you time and money, but the DevOps model benefits are manifold and so are the returns.

 The goal of every company is to provide its customers with better services and products.
 DevOps creates higher quality apps for consumers through continuous automated testing.
 It enhances customer experience and satisfaction.

-An organisation is truly innovative when it is able to release new products of the highest quality to the market quickly.
-With DevOps, an organisation can respond quickly to both customer feedback and a rapidly changing market.
+An organization is truly innovative when it is able to release new products of the highest quality to the market quickly.
+With DevOps, an organization can respond quickly to both customer feedback and a rapidly changing market.

 DevOps for mobile app development ensures that the dev team is able to create and deliver quality applications that have been thoroughly tested to meet the needs of users.

-When Agile is coupled with DevOps, it leads to better collaboration and problem solving.
-The DevOps approach implies that everything is closely monitored, such as user experience, performance and security.
-The result of this scrutiny is a robust and stable software.
+When Agile is coupled with DevOps, it leads to better collaboration and problem-solving.
+The DevOps approach implies that everything is closely monitored, such as user experience, performance, and security.
+The result of this scrutiny is robust and stable software.

 Although the DevOps and Agile framework welcomes changes and the changes in the development lifecycle are more frequent, these changes or iterations are tested before releasing to the customers.
 This way, DevOps significantly reduces risks.